 The allure of the county scene has not dimmed Cian Johnson's club ambitions.
 The underage set-up in Ferbane has prospered in recent times with an U21 and three minor titles in the trophy cabinet, and Cian is hopeful that this success will eventually translate into a senior title.

 “That’s the plan anyway.
 We’ve had huge success at underage all the way up along and we’ve got some unbelievable talent, but we are well aware that underage success doesn’t necessarily translate to senior, so we need to keep our heads down and keep getting better.”

 “There’s a lot of good GAA people in Ferbane who are dying to see the Dowling back in Ferbane but Rhode are still the team to beat; they’ve been the kingpins of Offaly football over the last while and deservingly so.
 Tullamore, Edenderry and Clara will all be coming strong too, so it’s going to be very tough but it's a challenge we are looking forward to,” he commented.

-Nevertheless, his sights are set on big targets and he concluded, “but a home championship debut against Wicklow in Tullamore sounds great.”
+Nevertheless, his sights are set on big targets and he concluded, “a home championship debut against Wicklow in Tullamore sounds great.”

-The words of the great Rudyard Kipling, referenced at the outset of this article, come to mind: “If you can keep your head when all about you are losing theirs, and blaming it on you...If you can fill the unforgiving minute, with sixty seconds worth of distance run, yours is the Earth and everything that's in it, and—which is more—you'll be a man, my son.”
+The words of the great Rudyard Kipling come to mind: “If you can keep your head when all about you are losing theirs, and blaming it on you...If you can fill the unforgiving minute, with sixty seconds worth of distance run, yours is the Earth and everything that's in it, and—which is more—you'll be a man, my son.”